 One of the most charming things about Denmark is that many graveyards are also public spaces.
 I like the idea is that, though sacred, these places don’t need to be scary or taboo; rather, we can walk amongst our own history and take pleasure in the surroundings.
-Of the cemeteries to explore in Copenhagen, Assistens Kirkegård in Nørrebro is our favorite.
+Of the cemeteries to explore in Copenhagen, Assistens Kirkegård (Assistens Cemetary) in Nørrebro is our favorite.

 Here are the major graves to look for while you’re enjoying your daily constitutional:

 2200 København N

 Niels Bohr (1885 – 1962)

 As the most important Danish scientist of the 20th century, Bohr was a key figure in the development of modern theoretical physics, quantum theory and nuclear energy.
 Bohr helped the allies develop The Manhattan Project and, after WWII, helped establish the CERN laboratory in Switzerland.

 American jazz legend Ben Webster worked with some of the greatest jazz musicians of all time: Duke Ellington, Coleman Hawkins, Art Tatum, and many others.
 He spent the last years of his life in Copenhagen and, since his death, his annual royalties go to support jazz music in Denmark